 How to make 7 cup burfi

-- Cook on a medium heat until it begins to bubble well.
+• Mix all of them well and cook on a medium heat, stirring continuously until it begins to bubble well.

-- Pour 4 tbsps (¼ cup) of hot ghee.
-Hot ghee yields a burfi with lot of pores like mysore pak.
+• When the mixture becomes thick, pour 4 tbsps (¼ cup) of hot ghee.
+Hot ghee yields a burfi with lot of pores like Mysore pak.
 For a soft set burfi just add melted ghee.

-- Be attentive as it reaches the final stage.
+• Be attentive as it reaches the final stage.
 The mixture thickens and leaves the sides of the pan and it turns porous (visible bubbles).
+The whole mixture becomes a mass. (check pics in the post)

-- Using a greased knife, draw lines on the 7 cup burfi when still hot.
+• Using a greased knife, draw lines on the 7 cup burfi while still hot.

-- After a while, cut deeply.
-When cooled down, cut to pieces.
+• After a while, cut deeply.
+When cooled, cut to pieces.

 Notes